knible/awesome-geophysics/README.md

     A comprehensive guide to seismic wave theory and earthquake science.
   - *[Geodynamics by Donald Turcotte and Gerald Schubert](https://www.cambridge.org/highereducation/books/geodynamics/E0E847DA9FE68BDB90C2E457791F0C98#overview)*
     An in-depth exploration of Earth’s tectonic processes and mantle convection.
-    A comprehensive guide to seismic wave theory and earthquake science.
   - *["The Solid Earth" by C.M.R.
 Fowler](https://www.cambridge.org/highereducation/books/the-solid-earth/0A66AC49BB6105F54AACF52D3C3121A4)*
     A broad overview of geophysics, covering seismology, gravity, and geomagnetism.